Sutton United F.C.: Paul Doswell (2008–2019)

-Promotion to the Football League (2019–present)
+Promotion to the Football League (2019–2024)

 On 1 May his successor was announced as Matt Gray, who had joined the club as head coach in December 2018.
 This was Gray's first appointment as a full manager.

 Sutton were ranked 15th when the 2019–20 season was suspended because of the COVID-19 pandemic.
 In the following 2020–21 season, Sutton performed strongly throughout and on 23 May 2021 beat Hartlepool United at home 3–0, winning the National League with a game to spare and securing promotion to the English Football League for the first time in the club's 123-year history.

-On 7 August 2021, Sutton played their first English Football League match, losing 2–1 to Forest Green.
+On 7 August 2021, Sutton played their first English Football League match, losing 2–1 to Forest Green Rovers.
 Sutton booked their place in the 2022 EFL Trophy final after defeating Wigan Athletic on penalties.
 In the final at Wembley Stadium, Sutton met Rotherham United, losing 4–2 after extra time.
 In their first League Two season, Sutton finished 8th, missing out on the play-offs by one point.

 They finished 14th at the end of the 2022–23 season.
-In December 2023, Matt Gray was sacked with Sutton in 24th-place in League Two, six points from safety.
+In December 2023, Matt Gray was sacked with Sutton in 24th-place in League Two, six points from safety, after an 8–0 loss to Stockport.
+He was replaced with Steve Morrison.
 In the 2023–24 season, Sutton were relegated from the Football League after finishing in 23rd place.

+Back in the National League

+After a mid table finish in their first season back, Steve Morrison was sacked in October 2025 after Sutton were in the relegation zone.
+He was replaced by Chris Agutter.